sjl/clojurecraft/docs/source/events.rst

 Then register the handler for the action::

-    (clojurecraft.events/add-handler bot :chat `jump-on-chat)
+    (clojurecraft.events/add-handler bot :chat #'jump-on-chat)

 Notice that you don't pass the function directly to the ``add-handler`` function.
-You pass a syntax quoted symbol to the function.
-This is an extra character to type, but it means you can redefine the function in the REPL and your changes will take effect immediately in all of the currently running bots.
+You pass a symbol to the function.
+This is two extra characters to type, but it means you can redefine the function in the REPL and your changes will take effect immediately in all of the currently running bots.

 Available Events
 ----------------